-Advanced and Upgraded Tools
+Dream and Upgraded Tools

 Once you have been working with polymer clay for a while and you’re past needing a polymer clay starter kit, it’s time to start thinking about upgrading your tools and getting the more advanced versions of tools.
 These are not beginner tools, but should be thought of more as an investment for the long term.

 - Czextruder – The green Makins extruder works nicely, but if you find that you’re doing a lot of extruding work, I can’t recommend the Czextruder highly enough.
 Like all the items I’ve included in this section it’s pricey.
 But it should last a lifetime and also works well with the disks you already would have from your Makins.
 Read my review of the Czextruder here.

 - Pasta Machine Motor – You do not need to have a motor on your pasta machine, but it sure makes it nice.
 Both the Makins and the Atlas brands have motors available.
 Motors are noisy, but they allow you to guide the clay into the machine with both hands and make the process go faster.
 They also help you avoid shoulder strain if cranking makes your arm hurt.

 - Dedicated Clay Oven – A separate clay oven is not necessary, but if your claying area is far from your kitchen or if you bake clay so often that your oven is seldom free, you might want to invest in a claying oven.
 I can’t recommend a brand, but I do know that convection ovens work better because they distribute the head more evenly, preventing hot spots and scorching.

 - Slicer – There are many options here, such as the Simple Slicer.
 But the cream of the crop is the LC Tools Slicer.
 I have one and I can recommend it highly.